frankshearar/Home/Package-Type.md

 ## Additional concerns

+### Existing packages

+Treatment of existing packages will not change.
+Since the notion of type is not a single-valued or required concept, existing packages need to type to be inferred.

 ### Multiple types

 Although there is currently no need for multiple package types, the intent of this design is to allow for a package to have multiple types.
 For example, if a package can be treated both as a .NET CLI tool and, say, a "Win32 tool", we could mark the package like this: